WE ARE OAKLANDISH

 Zoe Rountree

 I was raised in Oakland.
 There were a few years I wasn't living in Oakland, but family, friends and events always had me coming back to the Town.
 It's home.
 No place has ever come close to this place.
-Oakland truly shaped me into the person that I am today and I’m thankful to be rooted in a place so rare.
+Oakland shaped me into the person that I am today and I’m thankful to be rooted in a place so rare.

 READ MORE